tee-stack/Basics/README.md

 # Basics
-just a simple html page.
+just a simple html page and css.